cguindel/sgm/README.md

+Note: this is a fork of https://github.com/dhernandez0/sgm modified to fit our own setup.

 # Semi-Global Matching on the GPU

 This is the implementation of [Embedded real-time stereo estimation via Semi-Global Matching on the GPU](http://www.sciencedirect.com/science/article/pii/S1877050916306561), [D. Hernandez-Juarez](http://www.cvc.uab.es/people/dhernandez/) et al, ICCS 2016.